What is Lemongrass?

-Lemongrass oil can strengthen your hair follicles, so if you are struggling with hair loss or an itchy and irritated scalp, massage a few drops of lemongrass oil into your scalp for two minutes and then rinse.
+Lemongrass oil can strengthen your hair follicles.
+If you are struggling with hair loss or an itchy and irritated scalp, massage a few drops of lemongrass oil into your scalp for two minutes and then rinse.
 The soothing and bacteria-killing properties will leave your hair shiny, fresh, and odor free.

 4. Natural Bug Repellant

-Because of its high citral and geraniol content, lemongrass oil is known to repel bugs such as mosquitoes and ants.
-This natural repellant has a mild smell and can be sprayed directly on the skin.
-You can even use lemongrass oil to kill fleas; add about 5 drops of oil to water and create your own spray, then apply the spray to your pet’s coat.
+Lemongrass oil is known to repel bugs such as mosquitoes and ants.
+This natural repellant has a mild smell.
+You can spray directly on the skin.
+You can even use lemongrass oil to kill fleas.
+Add about 5 drops of oil to water and create your own spray.
+Then apply the spray to your pet’s coat.

 5. Stress Reducer & Sleep Aid

 The calming and mild smell of lemongrass oil is known to relieve anxiety, irritability, and insomnia.
 The sedative and hypnotic properties of lemongrass oil can help to improve the duration and quality of sleep.
 To relieve stress, create your own lemongrass massage oil or add lemongrass oil to your body lotion.

 Lemongrass oil benefits also include pain and ache relief.
 The oil helps to improve blood circulation.
 It can relieve muscle spasms, backaches, sprains, and cramps.
 Try rubbing diluted lemongrass oil on your body or make your own lemongrass oil foot bath.